angelnu/pivccu-modules-container/README.md

 This project created a container images that installs the piVCCU into a Linux based host.

-The obojective is deploying via container to reduce the dependencies on the host OS and also make it easier for container and Kubernetes based platforms.
+The objective was deploying via container to reduce the dependencies on the host OS and also make it easier for container and Kubernetes based platforms.

-It is WIP so it might still change
+This project is abandoned.

 ## Acknoledgements